 After the course, participants will be able to, based on the most recent scientific evidence:

 - know the diagnostic tests for non-traumatic injuries of the lower limb;

 - integrate each of the clinical tests for lower limb injuries by performing them on a peer;

-- understand the logic behind the evaluation of a runner;
+- understand the logic behind the evaluation of a patient;

 - know the diagnostic properties of the clinical tests performed;

-- assess an injured runner using a structured approach;
+- assess an injured patient using a structured approach;

 - use evidence-based clinical reasoning to better orientate their treatment approach.